College Packing List: A Realistic Guide on What to Bring and What to Skip

 What NOT to Bring to College (And Why)

-Now you know what to bring to college, but what about what not to bring?
+Now you know what stuff you should consider taking with you to university, but what about what not to bring?

-Stuff to bring to college that you can get along just fine without.
+Everything in this section is all stuff that you can get along just fine without at college.
 Or at the very least, I suggest waiting until you’re moved in to get these things.

 Here are items that students often don’t end up needing/using, or even can’t have at college: